 Nearly every worker is at risk of suffering a work injury, caused by factors like defective tools or equipment, slippery floors, repetitive use of a particular body part, exposure to dangerous substances, or poorly maintained floors or stairways.
-If you have suffered from on-the-job injuries and not sure what to expect after being hurt at work, contact our skilled workers’ compensation attorneys at Rechtman & Spevak today.
+If you have suffered from on-the-job injuries and not sure what to expect after being hurt at work, contact our skilled Atlanta workers’ compensation attorneys at Rechtman & Spevak today.
 Our law firm is located in Atlanta, and our attorneys have years of experience helping injured workers pursue the benefits they are entitled to following a workplace accident.
-With our knowledgeable workers’ compensation attorneys on your side, you can seek fair and timely reimbursement and protect yourself and your family from further harm.
+With our knowledgeable Georgia workers’ compensation attorneys on your side, you can seek fair and timely reimbursement and protect yourself and your family from further harm.

-Common Causes of GA Workplace Injuries and Illnesses
+Common Causes of Georgia Workplace Injuries and Illnesses

 On-the-job injuries and illnesses can affect workers in virtually any industry, including construction, health care, manufacturing, and other kinds of occupations.
 Some common causes of work injuries in Atlanta include the following:

 - Falling objects

 - Falls from heights